gyozagames01/Vencord_Themes/README.md

 If a theme breaks or if you need assistance, please DM me on Discord: `@gyozagames`

 I also make custom themes for free!
 If you want a personalized theme featuring your favorite anime, characters, wallpapers, or GIFs, just shoot me a message on Discord with your ideas and details.

+## Credits & Disclaimer
+I do not own any of the artwork, wallpapers, or GIFs used in these themes.
+All rights belong to the original artists, animation studios, and creators.
+The media used in these setups was sourced from public wallpaper repositories and is used strictly for personal, non-commercial customization purposes.

+If you are the original creator of any asset used here and would like it credited or removed, please DM me on Discord (`@gyozagames`) and I will update it immediately.